carla-simulator/scenario_runner/Docs/getting_started.md

       If you build CARLA from source, the egg files maybe located in:
       ${CARLA_ROOT}/PythonAPI/dist/ instead of ${CARLA_ROOT}/PythonAPI.

-Now, you can start the CARLA server with Town01 from ${CARLA_ROOT}
+Now, you can start the CARLA server from ${CARLA_ROOT}
 ```
-./CarlaUE4.sh /Game/Carla/Maps/Town01 -benchmark -fps=20 -windowed
+./CarlaUE4.sh
 ```
-Please note that using the benchmark mode with a defined frame rate is very important to achieve a deterministic behavior.

 Start the example scenario (follow a leading vehicle) in an extra terminal:
 ```
-python scenario_runner.py --scenario FollowLeadingVehicle_1
+python scenario_runner.py --scenario FollowLeadingVehicle_1 --reloadWorld
 ```

 If you require help or want to explore other command line parameters, start the scenario